dagbemazi/dagbemazi/README.md

 - 👋 Hi, I’m @dagbemazi
-- 👀 I’m interested in web development and cybersecurity
+- 👀 I’m interested in software engineering and cybersecurity
-- 🌱 I’m currently learning for ISC2 CC exam
+- 🌱 I’m currently learning....
 - 💞️ I’m looking to collaborate on web projects, CTF and anything in between
 - 🏫 Student at KNUST.
 - 📫 How to reach me ...
 [Twitter](https://twitter.com/dicksonagbemazi)